diekhans/ga4gh-schemas/doc/protocol.md

   information in a single response.
 Variant is the degenerate example, where it can contain thousands of calls.

-### Rational for mixed object type results streams
+### Rationale for mixed object type results streams

 While ReST APIs tend to return one of more objects of the same type, it may be desirable for a query language API to produce more complex result streams.
-It was felt that the increased expressiveness and efficiency of query languages will make them important for GA4GH and an, single, flexibly response protocol should be use for all messages.
+It was felt that the increased expressiveness and efficiency of query languages will make them important for GA4GH and a single flexible response protocol should be use for all messages.

 One type specification design that was considered was to send a `dataType`